xactuary/bikesharing/README.md

 ## Introduction

 It might seem like a big leap to compare bike sharing data from a large metropolitan city like NYC to a midwest city like Des Moines.
 However, I will show that there are certain similarities in the bike sharing business which suggests that Des Moines may very well be a good target for this business.
-There are two main points that make the cities similar:
+There are three main points that make the cities similar:
 1. They both have similar flat topography which is conducive to bicycling.
 2. They both have many miles of paved bicycle paths through their downtown areas.
 Des Moines has 63 miles of paved bike paths through their downtown according to the city website.
 NYC has been increasing bike lanes significantly over the past few years as more bicycling is catching on.
 3. They are both cities with commuters.